Luminance Pricing 2026: What It Costs and What to Expect

 If your budget is under $10,000/year

-- Bind Starter ($90/seat/month) for AI-powered contract creation
+- Bind Starter ($90/seat/month published) for AI-powered contract creation

-- ContractSafe Organize ($450/month) for contract repository and tracking
+- ContractSafe Organize ($450/month published) for contract repository and tracking; Finalize ($660/month) adds eSignatures and approval workflows

 If your budget is $10,000-$50,000/year

-You can access mid-market CLM platforms with AI capabilities:
+You can access mid-market CLM platforms with real AI capabilities:

-- Bind Business ($500/month for 5 users) for full lifecycle with AI
+- Bind Business ($500/month including five users, published) for full lifecycle with agentic AI

 If your budget is $50,000-$150,000/year